 My Cognition – Pupils are at an early stage of development and need to explore their environment in order to begin to make sense of the world.
 They need to experience the same activities many times before they are able to learn from them.
 Pupils will experience cognition through four areas: Awareness, Exploration, Control and early problem solving and Sequencing and patterns.
 Routes for learning assessment offers a clear focus for learning cognition skills by following the skill primarily on the right side of the route map.

-Physical – Pupils with physical impairments require lots of opportunities to move around both with support and freely.
-They may require a range of equipment to support them such as standing frames, wedges and walkers.
-The learning is divided into four areas Body awareness through TAC Pac, Rebound Therapy and Massage.
+My Movement – Pupils with physical impairments require lots of opportunities to move around both with support and freely.
+They may require a range of equipment to support them such as standing frames and wedges The learning is divided into four areas Body awareness through TAC Pac, Rebound Therapy and Massage.
 Fine Motor through hand massage, grasp and release and manipulation.
 Gross motor movements through Soft Play, Body awareness and Dance massage.
-Mobility through Sensory swimming, Indoor mobility, PE and Outdoor mobility on bikes or in their wheelchairs to move over a range of surfaces and to have access to the adventure playground.
+Mobility through Sensory swimming, Indoor mobility, PE and Outdoor mobility accessing the adventure playground.

 ACCREDITATION ROUTES at sixth form – ASDAN Personal Progress Qualification.